 Albuquerque New Mexico

 Are you considering a move to a beautiful city that gets over 300 days of sunshine per year?
 Then you’ll definitely want to consider living in Albuquerque, New Mexico.
 This southwestern city has a lot to offer its residents, including ample opportunities to explore the great outdoors, a diverse food scene, and great job options.
 There are also plenty of housing options to suit your style.
-And when you move to Albuquerque, you’ll enjoy a high quality of life with a lower cost of living than many other similarly sized cities.
+And when you move to Albuquerque, you’ll enjoy a high quality of life with a lower cost of living than many other similarly sized cities — especially if you’re moving from a more expensive state.

 If you’re ready to jump on the chance to move, though, it’s important to know your future home.
 Luckily, we’re here to help.